dantrellperson/project-sentiment/README.md

 - find a python package made for this type of analysis
 - create own custom code to handle this task

-## steps
+## scope (tools used)

+Python - numpy - pandas - tensorflow - nltk - scikit-learn - spacy - tensorflow - torch -

 ### Data Collection

-- Gather hotel reviews from tripadvisor
+- Use Amazon reviews from kaggle

 ### 1. Aspect Extraction